lwdjohari/nvcore/README.md

 ## NvSelect: Fluent SQL Builder

 ## NvValidator
-NvValidator is template base fluent validator that can be chaining in contexable manner and has reusable common general case validators.
+NvValidator is template base fluent validator that can be chaining in contexable manner and<br/>
+has reusable common general case validators.<br/>
-For flexibility, NvValidator is also supported custom lambda validation.
+For flexibility, NvValidator is also supported custom lambda validation and <br/>
+class that implemented custom logic overloading operators.

 ### Example #1
 General example